At Macquarie, our unit convenors are members of academic staff responsible for a unit of study. You can sometimes be known as lecturer-in-charge.

 - manage and resolve student requests for extensions of time for assignments

 - action and resolve apparent plagiarism cases

-- refer to the Academic Honesty Policy for further clarity
+- refer to the Academic Integrity Policy for further clarity

 - order Improved LEUs and LETs (as appropriate) from Teaching Evaluation for Development Service (TEDS).
 Contact: Michael Marston for more information.